DannyTheHeretic/pure-pulsars/README.md

  + Server Members Intent
  + Message Content Intent

-You should also goto `Installation` and goto the Install Link, add your bot to your discord server with this.
+You should also goto `Installation` in the sidebar menu and goto the Install Link, add your bot to your discord server with this.

 ### Firebase Service Account